Dr Alison Southwell, Executive Officer

 Paula Sheehan – Regional Landcare Coordinator

-Paula has a Bachelor of Forest Management Science from Melbourne University and has worked in natural resource management in Victoria, Tasmania and NSW before becoming involved in landcare as a Project Officer, then as Local Landcare Coordinator, and is currently the Regional Landcare Coordinator in the Murray Region.
+Paula has a Bachelor of Forest Science from Melbourne University, and has worked in natural resource management in Victoria, Tasmania and NSW.
+As a natural progression from this Paula became involved in landcare as a Project Officer, then as Local Landcare Coordinator, and is currently the Regional Landcare Coordinator in the Murray Region through the NSW Landcare Program.

 0407 873 396